STLC MODEL

 Explain Random testing.

-Random testing as the name suggests has no particular approach to test.
+no particular approach to test.
 It is an ad hoc way of testing.
-The tester randomly picks modules to test by inputting random values.
+The tester

-E.g. an output is produced by a particular combination of inputs.
+combination of inputs.
 Hence, different and random inputs are used.

 What is Monkey testing?

-Monkey testing is a type of random testing with no specific test case written.
-It has no fixed perspective for testing.
-E.g. input random and garbage values in an input box.
+testing with no specific test case written.
+It has no fixed perspective for

 Explain Software Process.